Connect with others who understand.

 Immunotherapy and Skin Rashes

-Immunotherapy drugs work by activating the immune system to target cancer cells.
+Immunotherapy works by activating the immune system to target cancer cells.
 Side effects occur when these drugs cause the immune system to attack healthy cells.
 Rashes and itching are the most common side effects in skin.
 Mouth sores and hair loss can also occur.

 Symptoms of Skin Rashes

 If you develop a rash after treatment for lung cancer, be sure to discuss the symptoms with your oncology team and determine if you need to see a dermatologist.
-There are several common types of rash that commonly occur with treatment.
-Severe symptoms are an indication that immediate medical care is needed, particularly if the eyes or mucous membranes (e.g., mouth, eyelids, nose) become affected.
+There are several types of rashes that commonly occur with treatment.
+If you experience severe symptoms — especially on your eyes and eyelids or inside the mouth or nose — seek immediate medical care.

 Radiation Dermatitis

-Symptoms from radiation dermatitis typically occur in the area of the body where radiation treatment has occurred.
+Symptoms from radiation dermatitis typically occur in the area of the body where radiation treatment was directed.
 Mild to moderate symptoms include:

 • Dry peeling or shedding of skin